-, I remembered this Sunset recipe for Crushed Peppermint Cheesecake!
-Cheesecake is one of my favorite foods, and I have several spring pans.. even bought more last year at the White Elephant Sale.
-You can leave off the Crushed Peppermint and peppermint oil for a traditional cheesecake, too.
-This recipe is quite versatile.
-But I love peppermint and chocolate, especially during the holidays, and when you add butter, cream cheese, and sour cream..well what's not to like?
-This is a wonderful holiday dessert!
+Sunset's recipe for Crushed Peppermint Cheesecake!
+Cheesecake is one of my favorite foods, and I have several spring pans.
+This recipe is quite versatile, and you can leave off the Crushed Peppermint and peppermint oil for a traditional cheesecake, but I love peppermint and chocolate, especially during the holidays, and when you add butter, cream cheese, and sour cream..well what's not to like?
+This is a wonderful Holiday Dessert!

 CRUSHED PEPPERMINT CHEESECAKE

 12 ounces creme-filled chocolate sandwich cookies, (Oreos or Trader Joe's Candy Cane Joe Joes) broken into pieces

 3 Tbsp unsalted butter, melted

 1/3 cup sour cream

 1/2 tsp peppermint extract

 1/2 tsp salt

 Place cookies in heavy zip-lock plastic bag and crush with rolling pin.
 Pour into buttered 9-inch round springform pan and pour melted butter over crumbs; mix to coat, then press evenly over bottom and about 1/2 inch up sides of pan.
 Bake in 300° oven until crust is slightly darker and looks a bit dry, about 10 minutes (leave oven on).

 Meanwhile, in bowl, with mixer on medium speed, beat cream cheese and sugar until well blended.
 Beat in sour cream.
 Add eggs one at a time, beating to blend after each addition.
 Beat in flour, vanilla, peppermint extract, and salt until smooth.
 Pour cream cheese mixture into pan over baked crust.